How to Play Your First TFT Match

 While your unit fights, you may notice that their blue mana bar begins to fill up.
 Your champion will gain mana when they auto attack or take damage.

 Once their mana bar is full, they will cast their ability.
-Soraka’s ability is Divine Judgment, which deals damage to enemies in a radius, has a passive, and Mana Reaves.
+Soraka’s ability is Starfall, which deals damage to adjacent enemies and heals a nearby ally.

 Note that not every champion has an active ability.
 Some champions may only have a passive or an ability that triggers after specific conditions.